CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 * Stream compaction is optimal when there is a lot of work to do during one depth or when your total depth is large.

-* Material batching is optimal there are lots of different material types in the scene.
+* Material batching is optimal when there are lots of different material types in the scene and the divergence of shading code is radical.
 In terms of sorting algorithm, if thrust is used, there is no need to allocate an integer array just to use the raidx sort, overload the "<" operator of a class and sort the objects of this class will not slow you down too much if any.

 * Caching the first path is optimal when the spp value is high enough.